Mutations

 }

-}The output type is automatically registered as a GraphQL ObjectType and deduplicated — if multiple trains share the same output type, only one GraphQL type is generated.
+}The output type is automatically registered as a GraphQL ObjectType and deduplicated.
+If multiple trains share the same output type, only one GraphQL type is generated.

 Run-Only Mode